H. Rex Lee: American Samoa

 It was Carver who suggested a method of selecting the next Governor of American Samoa that avoided accusations of political bias.
 A panel of three, including Lee, was chosen.
 Delma H. Nucker was vetoed as a suggestion for being "too Eisenhower", Hillary A. Tolson, the deputy director of the Park Service, turned it down, and it was only after "much arm twisting" that Lee accepted the role.
 Lee's first term as governor was from May 24, 1961, to July 31, 1967.
 Concurrently in 1961, US Air Force Major Eric J. Scanlan, a native Samoan, was appointed as government secretary, a role similar to lieutenant governor.
 Owen Aspinall, the deputy district attorney of Mesa County, Colorado, and son of Lee's friend Wayne Aspinall, was appointed as Lee's attorney general of American Samoa.
 By 1963, Aspinall had replaced Scanlan as government secretary, and later succeeded Lee as governor.

 Stewart Udall, the United States Secretary of the Interior, said that Lee was appointed as Governor due to his "unique experience and long familiarity in helping to solve" socio-economic problems similar to the ones American Samoa faced.
-On June 21, 1963, Paramount Chief Tuli Le’iato of Faga’itua was sworn in and installed as the first Secretary of Samoan Affairs by Lee.
+On June 21, 1963, Paramount Chief Tuli Leʻiato of Fagaʻitua was sworn in and installed as the first Secretary of Samoan Affairs by Lee.
 Under Lee, there were a number of new efforts and programs that took place.
 He created a cooperative where local Samoans had a share in a new hotel, developed a fishing enterprise that employed local Samoans, increased tourism, by establishing a new airport, harbor facilities, roads and luxury hotels, and also cleaned up the island.
 Most notably, Lee also launched an educational TV business which was entirely his own conception and execution.
 Carver described it as "the kind of thing which only Rex Lee could have done".